ircv3/ircv3-specifications/extensions/acc-core.md

 | `ACCOUNT_INVALID_VERIFY_CODE` | `:<server> FAIL ACC ACCOUNT_INVALID_VERIFY_CODE <accountname> :Invalid verification code` |
 | `VERIFY_UNSPECIFIED_ERROR` | `:<server> FAIL ACC VERIFY_UNSPECIFIED_ERROR <accountname> [<contexts>...] <description>` |

-## The `REGCALLBACKS` `RPL_ISUPPORT` token
+Servers MAY allow IRC Operators or other privileged users to verify a given account by supplying an asterisk (`*`) in place of the `<auth_code>` parameter.
+If a client does verify an account in this way, they are sent the `RPL_VERIFY_SUCCESS` numeric, but are not logged into the account or sent the `RPL_LOGGEDIN` numeric.

+## ACC LS CALLBACKS
-Implementations which require a verification token should list the types of verification callbacks they support, using the `REGCALLBACKS` RPL_ISUPPORT (005) token.
-The `REGCALLBACKS` token takes a comma-separated list of supported callback methods.
-In general, the `REGCALLBACKS` token is limited to URI schemes defined in the IANA URI Schemes registry, per [RFC 7595][https://tools.ietf.org/html/rfc7595].

-If verification is not required by the implementation and account registration can complete immediately, the `REGCALLBACKS` token MUST contain an asterisk (`*`) which indicates this.
+Implementations which require a verification token MUST list the verification callback types that they support.
+The `ACC LS CALLBACKS` data parameter is a space-separate list of callback methods.
+In general, these methods are limited to URI schemes defined in the IANA URI Schemes registry, per [RFC 7595][https://tools.ietf.org/html/rfc7595].
+However, if verification is not required by the implementation and account registration can complete immediately with just the `ACC REGISTER` subcommand, the supported verification method list MUST contain an asterisk (`*`) which indicates this.

-An example 005 reply indicating that the `mailto` and `sms` callbacks are supported is:
+An example `ACC LS` reply indicating that the `mailto` and `sms` callbacks are supported:

-    :irc.example.com 005 kaniini REGCALLBACKS=mailto,sms :are supported by this server
+    :irc.example.com ACC LS CALLBACKS :mailto sms

-An example 005 reply indicating that no verification callback methods are supported is:
+An example `ACC LS` reply indicating that no verification callbacks are supported or required:

-    :irc.example.com 005 kaniini REGCALLBACKS=* :are supported by this server

-## The `REGCREDTYPES` `RPL_ISUPPORT` token
+    :irc.example.com ACC LS CALLBACKS *

+## ACC LS CREDTYPES
-Implementations which provide support for account registration using this framework MUST specify the supported credential types using the `REGCREDTYPES` RPL_ISUPPORT (005) token.
-The `REGCREDTYPES` token takes a comma-separated list of supported commands.
+Implementations which provide support for account registration using this framework MUST specify the credential types which they support.
+The `ACC LS CREDTYPES` data parameter is a space-separated list of credential types.

+The credential types defined here are:

+- `passphrase`: `<credential>` is a plain-text passphrase that the client will use to authenticate with SASL once the account is registered.
+Passphrases MAY contain spaces.
+- `certfp`: The client's TLS certificate is used as the as the authentication mechanism for future connections.
+In short, if the client connects and presents the same TLS certificate, they can use the `SASL EXTERNAL` method to authenticate.
+The client SHOULD provide an empty credential (`*`), and the server MUST ignore the credential value provided by the client.
+If no certificate is presented by the client, the server MUST respond with the `REG_INVALID_CRED_TYPE` `FAIL` code.

 Other extensions MAY define new credential types.

-An example 005 reply indicating support for credential types is:
+An example `ACC LS` reply indicating that the `passphrase` and `certfp` credential types are supported:

-    :irc.example.com 005 kaniini REGCREDTYPES=passphrase,certfp :are supported by this server

-The credential types specified by this document are described above in the <a href=""><code>ACC REGISTER</code> subcommand description</a>.

-## The `REGNICK` `RPL_ISUPPORT` token
+    :irc.example.com ACC LS CREDTYPES : passphrase certfp

+An example `ACC LS` reply indicating that just the `passphrase` credential type is supported:

+    :irc.example.com ACC LS CREDTYPES passphrase

+## ACC LS FLAGS
+Some implementations have other restrictions or options for account registration and management.
+The `ACC LS FLAGS` data parameter is a space-separated, case-insensitive list of flags for clients.

+An example `ACC LS` reply displaying the `regnick` and made-up `others` flag:

+    :irc.example.com ACC LS FLAGS :regnick others

+An example `ACC LS` reply displaying the `regnick` flag:

+    :irc.example.com ACC LS FLAGS regnick

+Clients MUST silently ignore flags that they do not understand.

+### regnick Flag
-Some implementations restrict the account name that can be registered to the current nickname of the client (that is, they tie account name registration to nicknames).
-Implementations which restrict registration in this way MUST advertise the `REGNICK` RPL_ISUPPORT (005) token.
+The `regnick` flag indicates that when a client registers an account, the account name MUST be the current nickname of the client (that is, they tie account name registration to nicknames).

-This token has no value, and an example 005 reply indicating this behaviour is:

-    :irc.example.com 005 dan REGNICK :are supported by this server

-When registering on a network that enforces this policy, clients MUST send `*` as `<accountname>` in the `ACC REGISTER` command (which indicates that the server use the client's current nickname as the account name).
-If a client sends does not send an asterisk `*` on a network enforcing this policy, the server MUST return the `REG_MUST_USE_REGNICK` `FAIL` code with an appropriate description.
+When registering an account on a network with this flag, clients MUST send an asterisk (`*`) as the `<accountname>` in the `ACC REGISTER` command.
+This indicates that the server use the client's current nickname as the account name.
+If a client sends does not send an asterisk `*` on a network enforcing this policy, the server MUST return the `REG_MUST_USE_REGNICK` `FAIL` code.

 ## Account Required